FIWARE/tutorials.XACML-Access-Rules/README.md

 * Level 2: Basic Authorization - Check which resources and verbs the currently logged in user should have access to
 * Level 3: Advanced Authorization - Fine grained control through [XACML](https://en.wikipedia.org/wiki/XACML)

-Within FIWARE, level 3 access control can be provided by adding **Authzforce** to the existing security microservices (IDM and PEP Proxy) of the infrastructure.
+Within FIWARE, Level 3 access control can be provided by adding **Authzforce** to the existing security microservices (IDM and PEP Proxy) within the  Smart Application infrastructure.
 Access control levels 1 and 2 have been covered in [previous tutorials](https://github.com/Fiware/tutorials.Securing-Access) and can be fulfilled using **Keyrock** alone or with or without an associated PEP Proxy.

 ## Advanced Authorization